-- Table 1: Topics on which data are required und EC implementation regulation No 217/543 - Table 2: Number of field staff during the enumeration phase - Table 3: Number of enumeration staff by Municipalities - Table 4: Estimated cost of IT, training needs, material and equipment, PAPI versus CAPI - Table 5: Benefits and risks: PAPI versus CAPI - Table 6: Additional benefits of CAPI - Table 7: Budget of 2020 Census by group of activities and year, in Euro - Table 8: Budget of 2020 Census by group of activities and year, in percent - Table A1: Quality assurance dimensions of the 2020 Census - Table A2: Technical specifications for servers, tablets, laptops for the 2020 Census
+11.3.5 Staff remuneration 79

+11.3.6 Staff identification 79

+12. Budget and timeline of activities 79

+13. Sustainability of the 2022 Census 81

+13.1 IT infrastructure and capacities 81

+13.2 Mapping and geospatial data 81

+13.3 Coherence of the statistical system 82

+Tables

+T :

+Topics on which data are required und EC implementation regulation No 217/543

+Estimated number of field staff during the enumeration phase

+Estimated number of enumeration staff by Municipalities

+Estimated cost of IT, training needs, material and equipment, PAPI versus CAPI

+Table 5: Benefits and risks: PAPI versus CAPI

+Table 6: Additional benefits of CAPI

+Table 7: Budget of Census by group of activities and year, in Euro

+Table 8: Budget of Census by group of activities and year, in percent

+Table A1: Technical specifications for servers, tablets, laptops for the Census